 #3 Decision-making Authority Clearly Defined

 Execution tool #3 comes from Susan Scott’s book, Fierce Conversations – the decision tree.

 Susan’s got a great set of tools in her book for managing relationships, which are the backbone of my work with CEO Think Tank™ members and strategic planning clients.
 The Decision Tree is one of the best for managing people and their development as well as supporting great Execution.

 If it’s a Leaf Decision – Make the decision.
 Act on it.
 Don’t report the action that you took.

 If it’s a Branch Decisions – Make the decision.
 Act on it.
-Report the action that you took daily, weekly or monthly – whatever timing is mutually decided upon when you meet with your direct manager.
+Report the action that you took daily, weekly or monthly – whatever timing is mutually decided upon.

 For Trunk Decisions – Make the decision.
 Report your decision before you take action.
 (A trunk decision isn’t necessarily more important than a leaf decision but a poor decision here could result in significant damage to the tree.)